parrt/msan501-old/projects/hashtable.md

     """
 ```

-These functions will use expressions like `index[w]` where `index` is a `dict` to access the documents containing word `w`.
+These functions will use expressions like `index[w]`, where `index` is a `dict`, to access the documents containing word `w`.

 ### Creating an index using your own hashtable

 This version of the search engine should look and perform just like the version using `dict`.
 The difference is **you cannot use the built-in dictionary operations** like `index[k]` for `dict` `index` and key `k`.
-You will begin building your own hashtable and calling get and put functions explicitly to manipulate the index.
+You will build your own hashtable and call your own get and put functions explicitly to manipulate the index.

-Because we are not studying the object-oriented aspects of Python, we are going to represent a hash table as a list of lists (list of buckets):
+Because we are not studying the object-oriented aspects of Python, we are going to represent a hashtable as a list of lists (list of buckets):

 ```python
 def htable(nbuckets):